How to Build a True "Burn-After-Reading" App with Supabase

 Step 2: The Serverless "Executioner"

-When the frontend requests a secret, the serverless function executes a strict two-step process: Fetch, then immediately Hard Delete.
+Since the browser cannot talk to the database directly, we use a Vercel Serverless Function as a secure middleman.
+When the frontend requests a secret, the function executes a strict two-step process: Fetch, then immediately Hard Delete.

 // api/getAndDestroy.js (Vercel Serverless Function)